 Through the generosity of the Chicago Tribune Foundation, Universal Press Syndicate, Cartoonist & Writers Syndicate, friends and members of the AAEC, enough money was raised to endow the funds for the award.
 The Ohio State University trustees at their June 2, 1995 meeting officially endowed the fund.
 Each year, originals of the winning cartoons, the biography of the winner and all other related materials are placed in the Locher Memorial Award archives at the University in the CGA Library.

-In 2015, to reflect the changing nature of the profession, the Locher Award was opened to all full-time student cartoonists, including web cartoonists and graphic journalists, ages 17-25.
+In 2015, to reflect the changing nature of the political cartoons and comics, the Locher Award was opened to all cartoonists, ages 17-25.

 Anyone interested in contributing to the fund can send a contribution to to the OSU Cartoon Research Library, 023L Wexner, Columbus, OH 43216-1393.
 Please make your check payable to Ohio State University with the AAEC/John Locher Memorial Award listed in the note section.